mrcrookes/scotland_schools_stats/README.md

 https://drive.google.com/drive/u/0/folders/1F8EjeOsZzjO5Hu3izn1tLJeGr06I4F60

-If you clone this project with all of the excel files from the request in the ./Summary Statistics for Schools in Scotland/ folder it should hopefully work.<br />
+If you clone this project with all of the folders of excel files it should hopefully work.<br />